 This is not really a big issue, but the plugin will still warn you.

-You should pay attention to the issues that you can do something about – although they might seem innocent at first glance, the fact there is a potential point of entry is serious enough.
+You should pay attention to the issues that you can do something about.

-On the other hand, things such as the default user, “admin” still exist is a much more serious issue.
+Issues such as using the default username, “admin” still exist is a more serious issue.